Skip to content

 110Complement

-It can be seen from the above truth table that the bits of register A after the operation are obtained from the logic Ex-OR operation of bits in register B and previous values in register A. Therefore the Ex-OR micro operation can be used to selective complement bits of a register.
+It can be seen from the above truth table that the bits of register A after the operation are obtained from the logic Exclusive-OR operation of bits in register B and previous values in register A. Therefore, the Ex-OR micro operation can be used to selectively complement bits of a register.

 Numeric example: